-There is plenty of choice in Ontario with attractive amenities and lifestyles to suit all tastes.
+There are plenty of great places to choose from in Ontario with attractive amenities and lifestyles to suit all tastes.
 Although some places in Ontario are expensive, there are retirement options to suit different budgets.

 To help you get started, we have compiled a list of the best places to retire in Ontario.